NaturalSelectionLabs/Unidata/docs/guide/assets/README.md

     source: string;
     providers?: string[];
     identity: string;
+    pagination_id?: any;
 });
 ```

 -   `providers`: The providers of the data, requesting and aggregating from all supported providers by default.
--   `identity`: The Ethereum or Solana address.
+-   `identity`: Ethereum address, Solana address, Flow address, etc.
+-   `pagination_id`: The pagination id returned from the previous page's results.
+Since providers use different pagination schemes, its type is uncertain.

 ## Specification